Business rates fraud

 What is business rates fraud?

-Business rates fraud – also called non-domestic rate (NDR) fraud – is when businesses attempt to gain relief or exemptions from business rates that they’re not entitled to.
+Business rates fraud is when businesses attempt to gain relief or exemptions from business rates that they’re not entitled to.
+It’s also known as non-domestic rate (NDR) fraud.

 Rates are worked out based on the ‘rateable value’ which is set by the Valuation Office Agency.
 There are many reliefs and exemptions available, including small business rates relief, which means businesses under a certain+ rateable value pay no business rates.